Where Should Dundee Be in 2053?

 Venue: DC Thomson // Date: September 28 // Time: 7-9:30pm

-Please note: This event is now fully booked, please join us on the live stream at 7pm on our Facebook page, or you can watch the filmed talks after the event.
+Please note: This event is now fully booked, please join us on the live stream at 7pm on our Facebook page.

 Author Ursula K. Le Guin, once wrote: ‘The imagination is an essential tool of the mind, a fundamental way of thinking, an indispensable means of becoming and remaining human’.
 She saw the process of ‘imagining’ as something that couldn’t be done alone, later adding: ‘Listening is an act of community, which takes space, time, and silence’.